thegodone/reaction_utils/README.md

 First clone the repository using Git.

+for arm64: some deps are moved from poetry to env-dev.yml

 Then execute the following commands in the root of the repository

     conda env create -f env-dev.yml